Fuzss/forgeconfigapiport/README.md

 ```

 #### Config loading
 As Forge's mod loading process is split into multiple stages, configs aren't loaded immediately upon being registered.
-On Fabric though, no such mod loading stages exist.
+On Fabric/Quilt though, no such mod loading stages exist.
 Therefore, Forge Config API Port loads all registered configs **immediately**.

 #### Listening for config loading, reloading and unloading
-Forge's `net.minecraftforge.fml.event.config.ModConfigEvent.Loading` and `net.minecraftforge.fml.event.config.ModConfigEvent.Reloading` events are both adapted for Fabric's callback event style.
+Forge's `net.minecraftforge.fml.event.config.ModConfigEvent.Loading` and `net.minecraftforge.fml.event.config.ModConfigEvent.Reloading` events are both adapted for Fabric's/Quilt's callback event style.
 They can be accessed from the `fuzs.forgeconfigapiport.api.config.v2.ModConfigEvents` class.
 Additionally, there is an event that fires when server configs are unloading.
 As on Forge, all these events provide is the config being handled.

 All mod config related events run on the ModLifecycle event bus instead of the primary event bus on Forge (this essentially means events do not run globally, but are instead only handed to the mod that initially registered a listener).
-As there is no mod specific event bus on Fabric, your mod id must be provided when registering a listener for a config callback to achieve the same behavior as on Forge, where the listener will only run for your mod.
+As there is no mod specific event bus on Fabric/Quilt, your mod id must be provided when registering a listener for a config callback to achieve the same behavior as on Forge, where the listener will only run for your mod.

 As an example, a complete implementation of the reloading callback looks something like this:
 ```java